UWIT-UE/slack-user-reconcile/user-reconcile/README.md

 This script suitable for systemd deployment or Container

-Configuration is required and expected in file "/user-reconcile.cfg" or in the file specified in environment variable, CONFIG_FILE
+Configuration is required and expected in file "/user-reconcile.cfg" or in the file specified in environment variable, CONFIG_FILE, See example user-reconcile.cfg.

 ## Building container
-Google Cloud Build build this directory for use in Managed Container Infrastructure Require credentials in uwit-mci-svcs or service account
+Google Cloud Build build this directory for use in Managed Container Infrastructure

+This Requires credentials in uwit-mci-svcs or service account

 ```gcloud --project uwit-mci-svcs builds submit --tag gcr.io/uwit-mci-svcs/user-reconcile:$(date "+%Y%m%d%H%M") .```